filecoin-project/filecoin-docs/smart-contracts/advanced/multisig.md

 #### Safe UI

 A web UI for the Safe multisig on Filecoin is available at:

 - https://safe.filecoin.io - the default network is set to [Filecoin Mainnet](https://docs.filecoin.io/networks/mainnet)

-- https://staging.safe.filecoin.io - the default network is set to [Filecoin Calibration testnet](https://docs.filecoin.io/networks/calibration)

-- Both web UIs can be used with other networks and any transactions on Filecoin Mainnet involve real funds

 ![SafeUI](https://github.com/user-attachments/assets/450d925e-c280-4c0d-b5da-cdb148c146fd)